Geobert/dark-plus-one-monokai/README.md

-# dark-plus-one-monokai
-A mashup between VSCode's Dark+ theme and Joshua Azemoh's One Monokai syntax colours
+VSCode Dark+ colors with Joshua Azemoh's One Monokai syntax colours.